+It might sound like this...
 "Lenny, I'm concerned.
 Maybe I'm missing something, but it seems to me that you are having trouble speaking the truth.
-We've had three meetings in the past couple of months and you've been 20 minutes late for two of them and didn't even show for the third, without offering any reason or acknowledging fault.
+We've scheduled three meetings in the past couple of months and you've been twenty minutes late for two of them and didn't even show for the third, without offering any reason or acknowledging fault.
 Our Father tells us in Ephesians 4:25 that we are to speak the truth to each other.
 I feel like you haven't been doing that with me.
 What do you think?"

 That's what Jesus says should happen.
 If my brother sins, I am to go to him.

 Then what?
-If he doesn't listen to you, if he just blows you off, you have another responsibility, and talk about it in a moment.
+If he doesn't listen to you, if he just blows you off, you have another responsibility, and we'll talk about it in a moment.
 But what if he does listen, meaning, he takes to heart your loving rebuke, and asks forgiveness?
+Then what?
 Then Jesus says you've won your brother.
+Rejoice!
+Restore him back into your fellowship.

-What if he sins again?
-You go again.
-And if he repents, you forgive again.
+But what if, after you forgive him, he sins again?
+Based on what Jesus says in Luke 17:3-4, you go to him again, and if he repents, you forgive again.
 And if he sins again, you go again.
 And if he repents, you forgive again.

 How many times?
-That's the very question Peter asked in verse 21, "Lord, how many times shall I forgive my brother when he sins against me?
+That's the very question Peter asks in verse 21, "Lord, how many times shall I forgive my brother when he sins against me?
 Up to seven times?"
 And Jesus' reply?
 You know it.
-Verse 22, "Not seven times, but seventy times."
+Verse 22, "Not...seven times, but seventy-seven times."

-Now, before we look at the process of church discipline, I want you to see how it fits into the flow of Jesus' teaching in Matthew 18.
-Jesus says that to enter His kingdom, you must become a little one, since there are no big shots when He's the King.
+Now, before we develop the rest of the process of church discipline, I want us to see how it fits into the flow of Jesus' teaching in Matthew 18.
+Jesus says that to enter His kingdom, we must become a little one, since there are no big shots when He's the King.

 So you call on the King, and ask Him to save you.
 And He does.
 By His grace, you become a little child in God's family.
 And once that happens, you now have a responsibility to take care of other little ones in the family.
 You're supposed to treat them like they are Christ, and by means, make sure you don't contribute to sin in their lives.
-And that means you deal with sin in your own life, and then you deal with it when another little one goes astray, and particularly you deal with it when that little one sins against you.
+This means you deal with sin in your own life, then you deal with it when another little one goes astray, particularly when that little one sins against you.